 On a warm weekend evening in September, D.B. was sitting on a friend's porch like a typical 17-year-old.
 But unlike many Chicago teens that night, his fourth amendment rights were violated.

 D.B. lives on the Southside.
-This particular evening, Chicago police detectives were on "aggressive patrol" in his neighborhood.
+This particular evening, Chicago police detectives were on what they termed "aggressive patrol" in his neighborhood.
 As part of this patrol, they performed a suspicionless and verbally abusive sweep, seizure, and search of him and four other friends.

 CFJC has represented L.P. for almost four years, since he was 14 years old, when he was charged with felony murder and home invasion.